jimnoneill/miceResiduals/README.md

 The `miceResiduals` package provides functionality for working with multiply imputed datasets in the context of Restricted Cubic Spline (RCS) modeling.
 This package addresses a specific limitation: RCS models don't work directly on multiple datasets, requiring data to be pooled first.

-**Originally developed for cannabis exposure research published in environmental health literature**, this open source package is applicable to any multiple imputation workflow requiring residual integration.
+**Originally developed for the study "Exposure to secondhand cannabis smoke among children" published in JAMA Network Open (2025)** (https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2829482), this open source package is applicable to any multiple imputation workflow requiring residual integration.

 ### Open Source Research Software